Convergence Analysis of the Random Bisection Method: Introduction

-The starting point of this work was pedagogical rather than technical.
-While introducing the bisection method to students, we attempted to motivate the algorithm by asking how one should choose an approximation of a root known only to lie in an interval $[a,b]$.
-From this viewpoint, selecting the midpoint is not the only reasonable option: any point in the interval could serve as a candidate approximation, and choosing such a point at random appears just as natural from an intuitive perspective.
-This immediately raises a simple question: what happens if the deterministic midpoint rule is replaced by a random choice?

-At first glance, one might expect that if the cut is chosen from a distribution centered at the midpoint, then the method should retain, at least on average, some of the behavior of the classical bisection algorithm. numerical experimentation quickly showed that this intuition was misleading.
-Indeed, the randomized procedure exhibited a slower convergence rate together with several regular probabilistic patterns that suggested the existence of invariant distributions and explicit convergence laws.
+At first glance, one might expect that if the cut is chosen from a distribution centered at the midpoint, then the method should retain, at least on average, some of the behavior of the classical bisection algorithm.
+Numerical experimentation quickly showed that this intuition was misleading.
+Indeed, the randomized procedure exhibited a slower convergence rate and several regular probabilistic patterns that suggested the existence of invariant distributions and explicit convergence laws.
+This paper naturally grew out of the effort to understand these observations.

-For instance, when the position of the root is viewed across repeated runs of the algorithm, its normalized location surprisingly appears to become uniformly distributed, \emph{independently} of the distribution used to generate the cuts.
-Moreover, empirical evidence suggests that the average reduction factor of the interval length depends only on a simple moment of the cut $c$, namely $\mathbb{E}[c(1-c)]$.
-The present paper thus naturally grew out of the effort to understand and rigorously explain these observations.

-Using elementary probabilistic and geometric arguments, we derive explicit formulas for the distribution of the interval reduction factor and for its first moments.
-We show that the uniform distribution is stationary for the normalized root process, \emph{regardless of the distribution of the cuts}, and we establish convergence toward this invariant distribution for any arbitrary distribution of the initial root.
-As a consequence, we obtain explicit expressions for the expected convergence rate of the stochastic bisection method.
-These results lead to a probabilistic optimality principle: among all of these randomized variants, the classical deterministic bisection method is essentially the only one achieving the smallest expected contraction factor.
+Using elementary probabilistic and geometric arguments, we derive explicit formulas for the distribution of the interval reduction factor and its first moments.
+We show that the uniform distribution is stationary for the normalized root process, \emph{independently of the distribution of the cuts}, and establish convergence to this invariant distribution for any initial absolutely continuous root distribution, provided that the cut distribution gives positive mass to the interior of the interval.
+Consequently, we obtain explicit expressions for the expected convergence rate of the stochastic bisection method, depending only on $\mathbb{E}[c(1-c)]$.
+These results yield a probabilistic optimality principle: among all such randomized variants, the classical deterministic bisection method is essentially the only one achieving the smallest expected contraction factor.